EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

 Notably, most of the locations we track had eviction filing rates higher than in New York City.
 Despite its high rents and low vacancy rate, the eviction filing rate in NYC was only 5% in 2025.
 Why?
 A big reason is because [New York has strong renter protections](https://evictionlab.org/in-the-most-expensive-city-in-the-country-evictions-remain-lower-than-before-covid-19/), demonstrating that high rents and a competitive market don’t make eviction inevitable.
 A similar pattern appears in [Philadelphia](https://evictionlab.org/how-local-leaders-are-stemming-the-eviction-crisis/), the sixth-largest city in the U.S., which has a filing rate smaller than all but three cities we track (Figure 3).

-[As we’ve demonstrated in previous analyses, Black renters are significantly overrepresented in eviction filings ](https://evictionlab.org/who-is-evicted-in-america/)(Figure 4).
-Despite making up 28% of the renter population, 39% of eviction filings in 2025 named a Black defendant.
-In contrast, 37% of eviction filings were against White defendants, far lower than their 45% of the renter population.
-Filings against Hispanic renters were approximately equal to their renter population.
-The disproportionate number of cases filed against Black renters is staggering in some cities.
-In greater Milwaukee, WI, 36% of the renter population is Black, but 66% of eviction filings in 2025 were against Black renters.
-Only 24% of renters in the Gainesville, FL area, are Black, but 53% of defendants on an eviction filing last year were Black.
+{{< pullquote "Black renters are significantly overrepresented in eviction filings (Figure 4).
+Despite making up 28% of the renter population, 39% of eviction filings in 2025 named a Black defendant." >}}

 {{% grouped-bar-chart
   id="fig4"